ruohongrosellew/LLMSynBioBench/README.md

 All of the models are tested under the chat model, to create a easy to use interface, I used [langchain](https://www.langchain.com/) to wrap up the models and create sequencial chains to implement chain of thoughts.

 The benchmarking suite also support multiprocessing.
+To speed up the evaluation process, I create seperate processes for each model so the evaluation is parallelized.
+The log for each process is save in the log directory.

+All the direct results from the models are save into csv files in the results directory.

 ## Results
 | Model | MC Accuracy @ Regular| MC Accuracy @ CoT | FR Accuracy @ Regular | FR Accuracy @ CoT | Regular Accuracy | CoT Accuracy | Total Accuracy |